aws-samples/serverless-patterns/apigw-cognito-certificate-bound-access-token/README.md

 2. Change directory to the pattern directory:
 ```
-cd apigw-certificate-bound-access-tokens
+cd apigw-cognito-certificate-bound-access-token
 ```

-3. Ensure that you add the relevant parameters to `samconfig.toml`.
+3. Ensure that you add the relevant parameters to `samconfig.toml`:
 * stack_name
 * s3_bucket
 * s3_prefix